5 Exciting Tips for a Simple Christmas Focused on Christ

 While researching, I realized we had already begun to lavish our only child with gifts.
 My gift-giving intentions were not bad, but what I thought you focused on at Christmas, buying and giving gifts, was off.

-Now don’t get me wrong, our family loves giving gifts, but gifts can take over and disrupt a simple Christmas.
 We decided to be intentional about choosing simple Christmas gifts that are meaningful, less commercialized, and more authentic.

 Our first idea for simple Christmas gifts was to limit how many presents our children received.
 The idea of only giving each child 3 gifts comes from the wise men visiting the manger and delivering 3 gifts to Jesus.

-Another newer idea for simple Christmas gifts is the 4 gift challenge: something they want, need, wear or read.
+Another newer idea for simple Christmas gifts is the 4 gift challenge: something they want, need, wear, or read.

 Our gift-giving system wasn’t an exact formula but a guideline.
 It helped us remove some of the anxiety associated with picking out gifts.
-Each year we made adjustments and showed restraint especially when our kids were small.

 One rule we still follow is not to buy every toy or gadget that our kids or that our hearts desire.
 Simple Christmas gifts are thoughtful instead of impulsive and leave room for character-building, gratitude, and contentment.

-The second thing I decided to have a simple Christmas was to not get caught up in the commercialization of Christmas.
-There are opportunities, despite the intensive focus on shopping, that shine the light on Christ during the holidays.
+There are opportunities, despite the intensive focus on shopping, to shine the light on Christ during the holidays.

-And there are some commercialized aspects of the holiday that our family has enjoyed.
 To avoid the commercialization of Christmas, we try to focus on Christ’s birth instead of parties, events, spending, and gift-giving.

 We are intentional about what we do and how much money we spend during Christmas.
-This helps direct the focus on gratitude for what we have instead of expectation on what we do not.
+This helps direct the focus on gratitude for what we have instead of expectation of what we do not.

 • Do Simple Acts of Kindness During Christmas